camillegeorgiou/kibana-audit-objects/README.md

     To begin sending monitoring data from the production deployment to the monitoring deployment.

-        -> Edit your production deployment, navigate to *Monitoring -> Logs and metrics*, and click Enable under "Ship to a deployment".
+      -> Edit your production deployment, navigate to:
+      Monitoring -> Logs and metrics, and click Enable under "Ship to a deployment".
       Choose your monitoring cluster and click Save.

 2. Enable audit logging for both Elasticsearch and Kibana in your production deployment.